Find a Western Exterminator near you

 Only the female mosquito bites people - Males do not have the necessary mouthparts to pierce skin and feed.
 Female mosquitoes feed on blood to get protein to lay eggs.

 A female mosquito can lay eggs in as little as one cup full of water - Some mosquitoes even lay and hatch eggs in puddles left behind by storms.
 Mosquitoes will not lay their eggs in moving water however, so adding a fountain or something that moves the water to backyard ponds can prevent mosquitoes from laying eggs there.
+However, once their alive, scientists estimate that they live for less than 2 months.

 Mosquitoes are attracted to some people more than others - Mosquitoes find people using their sense of smell and through heat detection.
 They detect the carbon dioxide we exhale, as well as sweat.
 Some people have a more attractive smell to them, which is why you could be sitting somewhere getting bite-after-bite and your friend will have no bites.

 Although a nuisance, mosquitoes are a vital part of the ecosystem - Bats, spiders and other creatures feed on the adult insects.
 Certain species of fish rely on feeding on mosquito larvae in the water.
 Mosquitoes are not as proficient at it as bees, but since they do feed on plant nectar they even help some with pollination.
+They are essential to life on Earth, and have been around since the dinosaurs.

 Some of the diseases attributed to mosquitoes include: